CLRX/CLRX-mirror/doc/GcnInstrsSmem.md

 for (BYTE i = 0; i < 4; i++)
     *(UINT32*)(SMEM + i*4 + (OFFSET & ~3)) = SDATA[i]
 ```

+#### S_DCACHE_DISCARD

+Opcode 40 (0x28) only for GCN 1.4
+Syntax: S_DCACHE_DISCARD SBASE(2), SOFFSET1
+Description: Discard one dirty scalar data cache line.
+A cache line is 64
+bytes.
+Address calculated as S_STORE_DWORD with alignment to 64-byte boundary.
+LGKM count is incremented by 1 for this opcode.

+#### S_DCACHE_DISCARD_X2

+Opcode 41 (0x29) only for GCN 1.4
+Syntax: S_DCACHE_DISCARD_X2 SBASE(2), SOFFSET1
+Description: Discard two dirty scalar data cache lines.
+A cache line is 64
+bytes.
+Address calculated as S_STORE_DWORD with alignment to 64-byte boundary.
+LGKM count is incremented by 1 for this opcode.

 #### S_DCACHE_INV